dhruvThakur203/Crmsoftwareuidesign/replit.md

 Dependencies are automatically installed when the project starts.
 The project uses:
 - React and React DOM for the UI framework
 - Vite for fast development and building
-- Tailwind CSS for styling
+- Pre-compiled Tailwind CSS v4 styles (included in index.css)
 - Multiple Radix UI components for accessible UI primitives

 ### Running the Application